sqshq/sampler/README.md

 ## Why do I need it?
 One can sample any dynamic process right from the terminal - observe changes in the database, monitor MQ in-flight messages,  trigger a deployment script and get notification when it's done.

-If there is a way to get a metric using shell command - then it can be visualized with Sampler momentarily.
+If there is a way to get a metric using a shell command - then it can be visualized with Sampler momentarily.

 ## Installation